Package Leaflet: Information for the User

 Enalapril/Hydrochlorothiazide

-Read this package insert carefully before you start taking the medicine, because it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.Keep this leaflet.
+You may need to read it again.

 Do not take Dabonal Plus

-Warning and precautions
+Warnings and precautions

-Consult your doctor or pharmacist before starting to take Dabonal Plus.
+Consult your doctor or pharmacist before starting to take Dabonal Plus

 See also the information under the heading “Do not take Dabonal Plus tablets”.

-Taking Dabonal Plus with other medications
+Taking Dabonal Plus with other medicines

 Taking Dabonal Plus with food, drinks, and alcohol